fullptr/anzu/README.md

    |
 Parser   -- parser.hpp    : Converts a vector of tokens into an AST
    |     -- typecheck.hpp : Type checks expressions and function defs/calls.
-   |     -- optimiser.hpp : Modifies an AST to produce a smaller, equivalent AST
    |
    |     -- ast.hpp       : Definitions of AST nodes and utility
    |